 Michael Esposito, Senate 1984

 Michael Esposito is co-founder of 3B Independent Publishers, following a 28-year career as an award-winning journalist with the Chicago Tribune.
 With 3B, he puts to use his skills developed as a writer, editor, and designer for nearly every section of the newspaper, as well as his final, production-planning role for the Chicago Tribune Media Group’s 39 Chicagoland area newspapers.
-He has won awards for both headline writing and page design, and contributed as an editor to four Pulitzer Prize-winning reports.
+Mike has won awards for both headline writing and page design, and contributed as an editor to four Pulitzer Prize-winning reports.
 An avid sailor, he crewed aboard the Santa Cruz 70-class sailboat, Nitemare, in winning the 2002 Queen’s Cup.
 Mike served as a Senate page in 1984, appointed by Senator Charles Percy.

 Patrick R. Green, Senate 2012

-Patrick Green is an administrative aide working in the Federal Judiciary.
+Patrick Green is an administrative aide working on Capitol Hill.
 Raised on a prairie outside of a small town in north central Idaho, he was appointed as a Senate page in the summer of 2012.
 He had a transformative page experience, during which he developed a strong interest in Senate rules and procedure.
 He subsequently returned to the U.S. Senate for several internships in and around the chamber.
 A modest son of a farmer and an immigrant, he became his family’s first college graduate, earning a bachelor’s degree in political science in 2017.
 In his spare time, Patrick enjoys playing chess with friends and coworkers, volunteering as a reading mentor at an elementary school, competing in trivia games, exploring the restaurant scene, and cheering on the Gonzaga University Bulldogs.